improving-minnesota/angular-training/labs/lab-04-modules.md

 ###### Test the remove request that has errors

-- Find the `TODO` near line #108 and replace it with:
+- Find the `TODO` near line #108 and replace it with a test that:
+  - Calls the remove function on scope.
+  - Flushes the backend and tests that the `employee.deleted` flag was not set to `true`.

 ```javascript
 it('should set deleted to false for the employee in the ui', function () {